A Hunting Story

 “He explained that I had two options.
 Either they could amputate part of my leg or I could embark on what he called a ‘project.’
 By that, he meant a series of operations in which they would reconstruct everything that was broken.
 I knew the journey wouldn’t be easy, but if it could give me a chance to keep my leg, I had to try.
 I said yes to the project!”

 Several operations followed.
 Dr. Bernstein also relied on the expertise of Dr. Stéphanie Thibodeau, a specialist in plastic reconstructive surgery, to rebuild Réjean’s ankle using a flap of skin and ultra-precise microsurgery techniques.
-Dr. Bernstein was then able to insert a complex device that would be kept in place for a few months while the bone formed in the empty space.
+Using the Ilizarov method, Dr. Bernstein was then able to insert a complex device that would be kept in place for a few months while the bone formed in the empty space.

 “They reconstructed my ankle and made the 7 cm of missing bone in my leg grow back.
 The process was pretty long; for three months, I had to tighten the screws on the external fixators, always in a precise order.”